auri222/blog-preview-card-html-css/README.md

 ### Useful resources

-- [Self-hosting fonts explained (including Google fonts) // @font-face tutorial by Kevin Powell's Youtube channel](https://www.youtube.com/watch?v=zK-yy6C2Nck) - This helped me understand how to use a variable font in CSS.
+- [Self-hosting fonts explained (including Google fonts) // @font-face tutorial by Kevin Powell's Youtube channel](https://www.youtube.com/watch?v=zK-yy6C2Nck) - This helped me understand how to use self-hosting fonts for a better performance.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - This taught me how to use border and box-shadow properties in CSS.

 ## Author